ehabkost/habkost.net/habkost-net/talks/fosdem-2017/contents.md

 Note: These are the contents of this talk.
 I will first explain a little bit of what QEMU does, then present some of the internal APIs used inside QEMU to perform its job.
-Then I will talk about how those abstractions work and don't work together.
+After that, I will talk about how those abstractions work and don't work together.

 ## *Not* included:

-* The <i>right</i> way to do something
+* The <i>right way</i> to do something
 * Solutions to issues
 * Every single API in QEMU